-The Musée du Louvre is guardian to an art collection of great historical importance to humanity, and it has the responsibility of preserving this universal heritage for future generations.
-In service of its mission, the museum dedicates substantial human resources to better understanding the techniques used to create the art as well as how to conserve and protect it.
+The musée du Louvre is the guardian of an art collection of great historical importance to humanity, and it has the responsibility of preserving this universal heritage for future generations.
+In service of its mission, the museum dedicates substantial human resources to better understanding the techniques used to create art as well as those used to conserve and protect it.
 Each year, numerous studies of the collection are undertaken, often resulting in conservation treatments that have become essential.